AlphaBeth/wst-lab-5/README.md

 The project consists of some modules:

 - data-access -- all database-related code (entity classes, data access objects, utilities for query generation)
-- exterminatus-service -- implementation of JAX-WS service
+- exterminatus-service -- implementation of JAX-RS resource
-- standalone-jaxws -- standalone version of exterminatus service
+- standalone-jaxrs -- standalone version of exterminatus service
-- jaxws-client -- console client for web service
+- jaxrs-client -- console client for web service
+- utils -- common utilities classes